Payment networks explained

 How do they work?
 Well, let’s take Visa – the credit card network with the largest market share (61.6% in the US; 40% globally) – as an example.

-Then, the payment network – in this example, Visa – forwards this authorization request to the card issuer, which checks to make sure all the details line up.
+Then, the payment network – in the above example, Visa – forwards this authorization request to the card issuer, which checks to make sure all the details line up.
 If so, the issuer relays its response back to the payment network, which passes it on to the merchant to be finalized.

 After the transaction is approved, the payment network then facilitates two key processes: